 Litchi tomato is a totally unique fruit.
 It is delightful to imagine litchi tomato into myriad culinary interpretations, from mock cherry pies to chutneys and preserves.

 75-90 days.
 The most intriguing garden berry we have ever seen, and with superb creamy and mild cherry flavor.
 A totally unique fruit, it is delightful to imagine litchi tomato into myriad culinary interpretations from mock cherry pies to chutneys and pickles.
-Its Latin name is Solanum sisymbriifolium, but it goes by many aliases, Vila Vila in Latin America, litchi tomato in the U.S and in France, Morelle de Balbis.
+Its Latin name is Solanum sisymbriifolium, but it goes by many aliases: Vila Vila in Latin America, litchi tomato in the U.S. and in France, Morelle de Balbis.
 It is a favorite fruit here at Baker Creek and has even been seen growing in the home garden of Canadian prime minister Justin Trudeau.
-While the alien like plants may seem like a new innovation, litchi tomato was celebrated in seed catalogs of antiquity as an exotic and delicious fruit.
-The 1896 Wilson’s Seed Farm catalog featured a plant referred to as (Solanum anthrophagorum) it was described as a bright red fruit that lends well to pies and sauces.
-The Wilson’s catalog also told of the fruit being used as a condiment for a cannibals meal of human flesh in Fiji.
+While the alien-like plants may seem like a new innovation, litchi tomato was celebrated in seed catalogs of antiquity as an exotic and delicious fruit.
+The 1896 Wilson’s Seed Farm catalog featured a plant referred to as Solanum anthrophagorum.
+It was described as a bright red fruit that lends well to pies and sauces.
+The Wilson’s catalog also told of the fruit being used as a condiment for a cannibal’s meal of human flesh in Fiji.
 Botanists believe the litchi tomato to be native to South America, yet early accounts mention it as a plant growing in the islands of the South Pacific.
-Large plants grow to 5’ and are covered with thorns; sweet red fruit and large white flowers.
+Large plants grow to 5 feet and are covered with thorns, sweet red fruit, and large white flowers.
 Lovely to look at, but be careful with the thorns!
-The fruit is about the size of a cherry and taste like a cherry crossed with a tomato.
+The fruit is about the size of a cherry and tastes like a cherry crossed with a tomato.
 A very pretty and attractive plant that originated in South America, but has been naturalized in many countries.
 You can grow litchi tomato just as you would grow regular tomatoes.
 A great source of vitamins A and C!

 - 8-12 hours of Sun